Exercising older dogs is an important part of their daily care, but it can be difficult to know how much is enough – or too much

 Also, keep games short and stop as soon as you notice your dogs’ energy levels flagging, he slows down, pants heavily etc.

-Make sure that there is plenty of shade where you play and always offer lots of fresh water to keep him from getting dehydrated.
+Shade & Water: Make sure that there is plenty of shade where you play and always offer lots of fresh water to keep him from getting dehydrated.
+These collapsible dog bowls are great for on the go!

 Again, be sure that the area where you play is level and has good footing for your dog.
 No potholes, hills or ditches, please.